mlesyk/claude-desktop/README.md

 wget -O- https://raw.githubusercontent.com/emsi/claude-desktop/refs/heads/main/install-claude-desktop.sh | bash
 ```

+## Supports MCP
+This app supports running MCP servers on Linux with some caveats.
+See the [MCP_LINUX.md](MCP_LINUX.md) file for more information.

 # Claude Desktop for Linux

 This project was inspired by [k3d3's claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) and their [Reddit post](https://www.reddit.com/r/ClaudeAI/comments/1hgsmpq/i_successfully_ran_claude_desktop_natively_on/) about running Claude Desktop natively on Linux.
 Their work provided valuable insights into the application's structure and the native bindings implementation.

-Supports MCP!

-Location of the MCP-configuration file is: `~/.config/Claude/claude_desktop_config.json`

 ![image](https://github.com/user-attachments/assets/93080028-6f71-48bd-8e59-5149d148cd45)